ArjunaBazaz/DSProject/README.md

-Data Sources: nba.sqlite and csv folder is from the nba database on Kaggle. all_seasons.csv is also from Kaggle. draft information is generated from an api call to the NBA stats website. nba.sqlite exceeds GitHub's file size limit, so a link is provided: https://www.kaggle.com/datasets/wyattowalsh/basketball
+Data Sources: nba.sqlite and csv folder is from the nba database on Kaggle. all_seasons.csv is also from Kaggle. draft information is generated from an api call to the NBA stats website. nba.sqlite and csv folder exceed GitHub's file size limit, so a link is provided: https://www.kaggle.com/datasets/wyattowalsh/basketball

 Data is loaded into nbadatabase.sqlite